ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

     ```js
     // import this one time in your app
-    // it makes the "connect" global variable available
+    // it almost makes available the "connect" global variable
     import "amazon-connect-streams";
     ```

 3. Create a placeholder tag to add to your page.

     ```html
     <!-- Create a placeholder tag -->